-Where, oh where, would we be if not for the best Australian men’s fashion brands and designers?
+Where, oh where, would we be if not for the best Australian men’s clothing brands and designers?
 It seems like only yesterday that our continent was better known as an importer of trends from around the world, and one that could barely squeak out its own signature fashion statements.
 But that’s all changed over the course of the last two decades, thanks to the emergence of some incredible home-grown labels.

 Now more than ever before, Aussie streetwear and garment brands are dressing legions of trend-setters here on native soil.
 A select few are even making a fairly big splash on the world stage.